 Methadone Detox Can Minimize Withdrawal

 The cornerstone of the Waismann Method procedure is withdrawal management.
-Being able to essentially skip this phase of recovery ensures patients are as comfortable as possible during detox.
+Being able to essentially skip weeks of suffering through the withdrawal ,gives patients hope and eliminates a lot of the anxiety and fear that keeps so many from getting the help they need.
+Waismann ensures patients are as comfortable as possible during detox.
 We use intravenous medication in a hospital to quickly eliminate the drug from patients’ opiate receptors.
 This occurs while patients are sleeping lightly under general deep sedation and takes less than two hours.
 Our Methadone detox accelerates withdrawal symptoms, which develop and pass while patients are sedated.
 They awaken without the awareness they’ve already passed through this phase.
-Patients stay a total of 3 to 6 days and can return home once discharged.
-Others may wish to transition in our Domus Retreat facility.
+Patients stay a total of 5 to 10 days inpatient between the hospital and our exclusive recovery retreat.